 Lemieux Library 659 | 220-8270 | email@example.com | www.seattleu.edu/ictc

-Institutional Research collects and analyzes data about the university, helps make that information readily available, and consults on how to relate data to planning, assessment, and to telling the Seattle University story.
+Institutional Research collects, analyzes, interprets, and reports data about the university.
+It is dedicated to making that information readily available, and consults on how to relate data to planning, assessment, and to telling the Seattle University story.
 Faculty are most likely to turn to IR for information about student populations, when working on department or program assessment, or for assistance when doing their own research about some aspect of Seattle University.

 220-8231 | firstname.lastname@example.org | www.seattleu.edu/ir